gradido/gradido/docu/Concepts/Snippets/Authorization/blockchainConnector.md

 # Authorization and BlockchainConnector
 Suggestions for removing most of cryptographic code from Apollo-Server

+## Node-Module in Apollo
+The Blockchain-Connector will be rewritten as node-module Every Crypto-Function will be executed as C-Module with js-Interface

+#### advantages:
+- no need for changing server setup, simply install via npm or yarn
+- no crypto code visible in Apollo source
+- transfer password only inside of server after received from frontend

+#### disadvantage:
+- apollo still need to save all user data needed for it

 ## Login-Server
 The Blockchain Connector inherit the mechanic of Login-Server
 - Login via Blockchain-Connector